- Blue Team

 - Emergency Department

-PGY-3s have a block rotation in the Emergency Department at UI Hospitals and Clinics and PGY-2s provide consultative care to pediatric and young adult patients during night call.
-Common acute problems managed include minor and major trauma, lacerations, respiratory infections, asthmatic attacks, seizures and dehydration.
+Third year residents have one block rotation in our Trauma Center and Emergency Department, working alongside emergency medicine residents and pediatric-specific attendings.
+Common acute problems managed include minor and major trauma, lacerations, respiratory infections, asthma, seizures and dehydration.

 - Adolescent Medicine Rotation

-PGY-3s provide medical care to adolescents with a variety of problems including sexually transmitted diseases, substance abuse, depression, eating disorders, common dermatologic disorders and common orthopedic diseases and injuries.
-In addition to experiences in the Adolescent Psychosocial and Primary Care Clinic, residents participate in an Eating Disorders Clinic, a Sports Medicine Clinic, a school-based clinic at an alternative high school and at the University of Iowa Student Health Clinic which serves college students.
+Third year residents provide medical care to adolescents with a variety of medical conditions, including sexually transmitted diseases, substance abuse, depression, eating disorders, common dermatologic disorders and common orthopedic diseases and injuries.
+In addition to experiences in the Adolescent Psychosocial and Primary Care Clinic, residents participate in an Eating Disorders Clinic, a Sports Medicine Clinic, and a school-based clinic.

 - Developmental and Behavioral Pediatrics